rizdaprasetya/cmsheet.js/README.md

   withGvizApi: 0
 })
 ```
+Note: all option attributes are optional.
+You can omit them if you want.

 * You can specify which row content to use for an element by adding `data-cmsheet_row="..."` attribute:
 ```html